arschles/www/content/blog/gophercon2018-cfp.md

 Hey Gophers!

-I want you to [submit a proposal](https://www.papercall.io/gophercon-2019) to talk at GopherCon 2019
+I want you to [submit a proposal](https://www.papercall.io/gophercon-2019) to talk at [GopherCon 2019](https://www.gophercon.com/home).

 ... and I want you to start now because the Call for Proposals is only open until January 31st!